webguru-on-mars/angular-dashboard/README.md

-> This project is no longer maintained.
-Please seek other alternatives such as [CoreUI](https://coreui.io/angular/demo/#/dashboard) or [BlurAdmin](https://akveo.github.io/blur-admin/).

-# RDash rdash-angular
+# RDash rdash-angular by borealia
 ## Responsive, bloat free, bootstrap powered admin style dashboard!

 rdash-angular is an AngularJS implementation of the RDash admin dashboard.
 The dashboard uses a small number of modules to get you started, along with some handy directives and controllers to speed up development using the dashboard.